finix14/imgscrapy/README.md

 =====================================
-imgscrapy - Linux CLI Imgur Album Scraper
+imgscrapy - CLI Imgur Album Scraper
 =====================================

 How to install